jackycwwang/data-pipeline-airflow/README.md

     $<project_directory> docker-compose -f docker-compose-es.yaml up -d
     ```

+    Use the following command  in order to see Flower dashboard:

+    ```bash
+    docker-compose down && docker-compose --profile flower up -d
+    ```

 2. Create connections as follows:

     ![airflow_connections](images/connections.png)

-1. Ready to trigger the pipeline
+3. Ready to trigger the pipeline
+    - use `localhost:8080` to open Airflow dashboard
+    - use `localhost:5555` to open Flower dashboard if applicable